dabana/VuePress-KCJsummercamp/docs/day3.md

 ## 4. Changes to the plan

-###

 ### Young kids (age 5 to 8)

-Before starting the fishing activity we had the kids play with magnets and introduced them to magnetism.
+We did not do the unplugged activity with the younger kids.
+As for day 2, we started with a calm drawing game instead.
+We had them draw treasure chests with lots of precious stuff for almost half an hour.
+Then we started coding.
+The kids used the tilt block to create a interactive animation and it worked fine.
+In the mean time, there was a treasure chest race going on outside with our helper instructor.
+When the kids were done coding, we got everyone outside and played the treasure chest race as a relay race with 4 to 5 teams of 2 kids.
+They had to pass the chest to the next team as fast a possible.
+It was a lot of fun.

 ### Older kids (age 8 to 12)

-As for the fish detector code, the coin counter code is also not straight forward to understand for a biginner.
+As for the fish detector code, the coin counter code is also not straight forward to understand for beginners.
 It requires a good understanding of the concept of variable and how mathematical operations can be applied to variables to create new usefull variables.
 For the demonstration we show a simpler version of the code which makes use of two conditionnals.
 All the elements are there to understand the principal of operation of the code used during the game.

 *** PLEASE ADD THE DEMO CODE FOR THE INTRODUCTION TO TILT SENSOR (microbit-gyro-absolute-drop-count.hex in ./Makecode/Final/day3)***